 While there are varying opinions on this matter, when it comes to applying coats of polyurethane, it is highly recommended, and sometimes necessary, to sand between layers.

 - Adhesion: Proper adhesion between coats is paramount; without it, the layers may begin to peel, negatively impacting the appearance of the final product.
 Without sanding between clear coats, exposure to humidity can roughen the surface, potentially necessitating annual reapplications instead of the usual 4 to 5 years.

 - Dealing with Low-Quality Paint: The quality of your paint also influences the necessity of sanding between coats.
 Low-quality, inexpensive paints may leave bubbles, drips, roller imperfections, and brush marks due to the lack of additives required for a smooth finish.
 Sanding between coats is necessary when using such paints.
 However, regardless of paint quality, if the surface is not smooth, sanding is required.
 While a foam brush can help eliminate brush marks, it won’t address other defects.
 Ignoring these blemishes is not advisable, as they tend to become more noticeable after staining.

-In a nutshell, sanding between clear coats gives you a smooth surface and attracts less dirt, making it easier to maintain.
+In conclusion, sanding between clear coats ensures a smoother surface and attracts less dirt, making maintenance easier.